Ann-Phann/Gotta-Catch-Them-All/README.md

 If CORS issues occur, verify that requests from localhost:5500 are allowed in the backend configuration.

 Enjoy collecting and managing your Pokémon!
-Feel free to contribute or report issues! 😄